 - LoadModule ldap_module modules/mod_ldap.so

-Also make sure that the are put before the following line.
+Also make sure that they are put before the following line.

 LoadModule auth_basic_module modules/mod_auth_basic.so